 SFP is currently working in partnership with Dumfries and Galloway Council to deliver a two-year programme of activities as part of the Rhins of Galloway Coast Path Project.
 This 83-mile walking route around the Rhins peninsula links to the existing network of long-distance routes, and provides opportunities to explore, access and enjoy the spectacular coastline and learn about its rich cultural heritage.

-The Rhins Revealed Online Project has been developed to build on the early success of the community archaeology project and overcome the constraints caused by the COVID-19 virus.
-It aims to use a variety of digital media to add activities that encourage engagement while retaining social distancing.
+The Rhins Revealed Online Project was developed to build on the early success of the community archaeology project and overcome the constraints caused by the COVID-19 virus.
+It uses a variety of digital media to add activities that encourage engagement while retaining social distancing.

 On the Rhins of Galloway there are around 1,500 archaeological sites and new downloadable online guides have been created to provide an introduction to some of the highlights as you explore the Rhins coastline .
 Three guides have been designed to enable ‘digital exploring’ of coastal archaeology prior to the completion of the Rhins of Galloway Coast Path.